bangkorkor/PACS-challenges/challenge1/README.md

 - Armijo rule: (Explination in [pdf](https://github.com/bangkorkor/PACS-challenges/blob/main/challenge1/Challenge23-24-1.pdf))

 note: I am not shure the Armijo strategy is working properly, the step size seems to be constant.
+note: I am not using ```if constexpr``` when taking user input, resulting in computationally inefficiency.

 ### Momentum/Heavy Ball Method